Housing cooperative

-The cooperative is membership based, with membership granted by way of a share purchase in the cooperative.
+The cooperative is membership based, with membership in equity cooperatives granted by way of a share purchase in the cooperative.
 Each shareholder in the legal entity is granted the right to occupy one housing unit.
 A primary advantage of the housing cooperative is the pooling of the members' resources so that their buying power is leveraged; thus lowering the cost per member in all the services and products associated with home ownership.

-Another key element in some forms of housing cooperatives is that the members, through their elected representatives, screen and select who may live in the cooperative, unlike any other form of home ownership.
+Another key element in some forms of housing cooperatives is that the members, through their elected representatives or a membership committee, screen and select who may live in the cooperative, unlike any other form of home ownership.